What Type of Paint to Use On the House Foundation?

 best paints to use for house foundation

-Plus, you can find paint colors outside of the usual white or gray that can help make your house look appealing.
+Plus, the good thing is you can find paint colors outside of the usual white or gray that can help make your house look appealing.

 Types of Paint for House Foundation

-When it comes to the type of paint to use on a house foundation, there are many options you can choose from.
+When it comes to selecting the right type of paint to use on a house foundation, there are many options you can choose from.

 Below, we’ll look at a few of them, so you can get a better understanding of which one is best for your home.

-This paint is designed to cover vertical surfaces that sit above a certain grade since it will allow more moisture to escape and is quite breathable.
+It is also designed to cover vertical surfaces that sit above a certain grade (above-grade foundations) since it will allow more moisture to escape and is quite breathable.

 3- Acrylic Waterproof Paint

-Similar to the above paint in that they are both acrylic, this is a non-elastic version that is made to be used for below- and above-grade applications.
+Unlike the above elastomeric acrylic masonry paint, this is a non-elastic version made to be used for below- and above-grade applications.

 4- Latex Paints for Foundation